Daniel-Griffiths/vertex/README.md

 ## Templating
 Vertex uses Laravels fantastic Blade templating engine.
 Views are stored in the `resources/views/` directory and **must** have the file extension of `.blade.php`.
 Please visit [https://laravel.com/docs/5.3/blade](https://laravel.com/docs/5.3/blade) for full documentation.

+## Email
+Vertex uses PHPMailer to send emails.
+There are no fancy wrapper classes as of yet, however all the standard methods defined in the [PHPMailer](https://github.com/PHPMailer/PHPMailer) documentation are available.